taroy/simple-webapp/README.md

-# simple-webapp
+# Simple-webapp

 A simple web app with React, es6 and webpack

 # How to:
-Open you terminal and navigate to where you want the project to reside
+Open your terminal and navigate to where you want the project to reside

 In the terminal do the following: